EAL0140 Environmental Performative Architecture and Planning 2025-26

 Schedule

-The course will take place at TalTech Mustamäe campus Architecture building room ICT-701 and in Teams every Monday from 11:30 to 14:45, from 01.09 to 15.12 2025.
-A Teams team is created for the course to which the students will register accepting the invitation of the lecturers.
+The course will take place at TalTech Mustamäe campus Architecture building room ICT-701 and in Teams every Monday from 11:30 to 15:00 (12:45-13:15 break), from 01.09 to 15.12 2025.
+The course has a Teams team is created for the course to which the students will register accepting the invitation of the lecturers.
 A Teams team meeting will start at the beginning of the lesson and the recording will be available after the lesson.
-To access the recording in Teams from the General page access Files and then open the folder Recordings.
-Alternatively you can access the SharePoint of the course from the this link Lessons recordings.
+To access the recording in Teams select the General channel then access Files and then open the folder Recordings.
+Alternatively lessons recordings can be accessed in SharePoint from this link.

 The following chart presents the main activities during the course and their sequence by week.